richardkazuomiller/comrade/README.md

 ###getServers(options,callback)

 - `options` a set of configurable options
   - `options.role` limit the results to contain only members with this a certain role.
-Fetches all members if undefined
   - `options.alive` if `true`, returns servers that have not started shutting down yet.
 If `false`, returns servers that have received the signal to shutdown.
-If undefined, returns all members.
+  - `options.healthy` if `true`, returns servers that have passed the health check.
+If `false`, returns servers that have failed the health check.
+  - `options.stale` if `true`, return servers that have been dead or unhealthy for more than an hour.
+If `false`, returns servers that have not been dead or unhealthy for more than an hour.
 - `callback` Function

       client.getServers({